 - Popping, squeezing, or picking at pimples.
 This can lead to scars.

 - Staying in sweaty clothing after a workout.

-If your pimples don’t look like regular acne, are especially painful, or don’t go away with regular at-home or over-the-counter treatments, see your doctor.
-He or she will be able to evaluate and rule out other, more serious causes.
+If your pimples don’t look like regular acne, are especially painful, or don’t go away with regular home or OTC treatments, see your healthcare provider.
+They will be able to evaluate and rule out other, more serious causes.